bright/bright.github.io/_posts/2016-11-06-purelayout-vs-anchors.md

 What do you think of NSLayoutAnchor?
 How do you layout your views?
 Share your thoughts in comments!

 *This article is cross-posted with my [my personal blog](https://eliaszsawicki.com/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/purelayout-vs-anchors)*